rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 knowledge are often conflated.
 The difference, however, is significant, here it is described in the context of learning math: [_add_blank_target “Understanding” Versus “Knowledge” – What’s The Difference?](https://japan-math.com/blogs/news/understanding-versus-knowledge).
 This has been very much my experience as a mathematics learner and educator.
 Things become both easy and simple once you understand them.

-Consider the following (mid-school?) formulas and how they relate to programming:
+Consider the following (middle-school?) formulas and how they relate to programming:

 > $a^{(b + c)} = a ^b * a ^c$
 > $a^{(b * c)} = (a ^ b) ^ c$